 Cross Country Wireless Sentinel HF SDR Noise Measurement receiver and program

-We have now released the Sentinel SDR noise measurement receiver and SDR program to accurately measure the HF noise floor and send telemetry reports by APRS.
+We no longer manufacture the original Sentinel SDR noise measurement receiver and SDR program.
+The receiver was designed to accurately measure the HF noise floor and send telemetry reports by APRS.

 The Sentinel receiver and program also works well as a general purpose SDR receiver covering 2 to 15 MHz.